jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Respect my privacy: hosted on something I control and never mined for ads.
 - Support all my devices, bi-directionally and offline.
-- Cluster content based on content, tags, geolocation, connected people, conversations, source, and more.
+- Cluster information based on content, tags, geolocation, connected people, conversations, source, and factors I'm not even aware of.
-- Allow a rough export of my research on a topic (like, a knowledge dump off all the content I’ve consumed on pandas) with the ability to make it publicly accessible.
+- Allow a rough export of my research on a topic (like, a knowledge dump off everything I’ve consumed on pandas) with the ability to easily share it.

 Honorable Mentions: [Memex by Worldbrain.io](https://worldbrain.io/), [Alfred](https://www.alfredapp.com/), [Trove](https://trovenow.com/), [Local Native](https://localnative.app/), [ArchiveBox](https://github.com/pirate/ArchiveBox), [Raindrop](https://raindrop.io/)

 ## Parting Thoughts

-I'm also really interested in more effectively bridging the gap between our minds and our digital devices.
-A good tool makes itself disappear allowing you to focus on the objective - but digital devices today are far from this ideal.
+I'm fascinated by the idea of bridging the gap between our minds and our digital devices.
+A well-designed tool should disappear and allow complete attention to the task at hand, but digital devices today are far from this ideal - often due to arcane copyright laws or profit-seeking.

 These aren't new ideas by any means.
 See Vannevar Bush's [original conception](https://en.wikipedia.org/wiki/As_We_May_Think) of a memex over 70 years ago.
 We are way overdue for this.
-I also see enormous potential for combining the idea of a memex with our personal data (health, fitness, biometrics) as well as habits/task management, reflections, and goals.
-I'm excited for the world where knowledge is easier to discover, understand, retain, and share.
+I see enormous potential at combining a true memex with our personal data (health, fitness, biometrics) our habits, tasks, reflections, goals, and communication.
+In this age of abundant information I believe it's the connections we draw between disparate pieces of content which are the most valuable [todo rephrase this].
+I'm excited for a world where knowledge is easier to discover, validate, dispute, understand, retain, and share.

 I hope to cover my thoughts on processes, note-taking apps, and knowledge graphs next.
 Stay tuned [here](https://mailchi.mp/0e81591ed912/jborichevskiy).